 The exterior of the BBR Enzo mimics the original car nicely, though I do find the rear tires are slightly too large and the position of the front brake calipers a little too high based on the original car side profile.
-Paint is good throughout.
+The paint is good throughout.
 I would compare it to your typical Kyosho finish.
 A neat feature is that the gas cover is functional (this was a big thing back in 2005 but not so much today), and once opened, reveals a nicely detailed gas cap and surround – I do however suggest you open from the inside, as this will ensure you do not damage the exterior paint.
-Front of the car is where you definitely see the F1 influence on the Enzo.
+The front of the car is where you definitely see the F1 influence on the Enzo.
 Split centre spoiler and perforated grilles add to the overall realism.
-Center emblem and headlights are very detailed too.
+The centre emblem and headlights are very detailed too.
 The rear is much the same, featuring perforated upper and lower grilles which both reveal various bits of the V12 beast under the hood.
 You also get a nice view of the carbon fibre undercarriage here, nicely executed on BBR’s part.
-Rear spoiler is also functional – something you do not find on the Hot Wheels Elite release.
+The rear spoiler is also functional – something you do not find on the Hot Wheels Elite release.
 My only concern is the use of stickers on the rear taillights for signal and reverse.
 A model of this calibre should have more than stickers.

 The wheels are beautifully executed, and like CMC models, the car is supplied with a key to remove the centre nuts, which allows the end-user to remove the wheels from the car.
 I do however find the ceramic composite rotors a bit too crude, and like I mentioned above, the front calipers are sitting at 3 o’clock when they should be down at 5 o’clock position.

 My favourite piece of the interior is the execution of the hinge work for the doors.
 It is quite remarkable what we can engineer in such small scales.
 I tried to capture this in the photos for you.
-Though a work of art, the doors don’t open as far as one would want when comparing to 1:1, but I’ll still give BBR an A for effort here!
+Though a work of art, the doors don’t open as far as one would want when comparing to 1:1, I’ll still give BBR an A for effort here!
 The finish on the interior is quite exceptional too.
 Carbon fibre work is good and works well with the red/black two-tone interior.
-Definition can be found in the red stitching on the doors, the nicely appointed seats and dash, the OEM badges found on the driver side door with the vents on the opposite side.
+The definition can be found in the red stitching on the doors, the nicely appointed seats and dash, the OEM badges found on the driver side door with the vents on the opposite side.
 This is usually something overlooked by a lesser brand.
-One thing I especially liked was how BBR executed the finish behind the centre console/back compartment of foot well.
-It is 100% complete and not just an after thought.
+One thing I especially liked was how BBR executed the finish behind the centre console/back compartment of the footwell.
+It is 100% complete and not just an afterthought.
 Well done!